Sargismanthe2nd/readmegen/README.md

-# Readme Generator
+# Read me Generator

 ## Description
-This project creates a readme when ran and provided information
+This project creates a readme file with the users inputted information.

 ## Table of Contents
 - [Installation](#installation)